Dot Butler: Early life

 Dorothy English was born in Sydney, in the district of Ashfield, to parents Frank and Isadora English, in 1911.
-One of five children, she was an active child later recalling, “all our childhood entertainment was climbing – brick kilns, chimneys, telegraph poles – anything off the horizontal, and always barefoot of course”.
-She recounted that the 'prize' climb, for the English children, was the giant crane used to lift locomotives at the Chullora railway yards.
-Butler was a vegetarian in her youth but later preferred to eat stuffed-grouse.
+One of five children, she was an active child later recalling that "all our childhood entertainment was climbing – brick kilns, chimneys, telegraph poles – anything off the horizontal, and always barefoot of course".
+She recounted that the "prize" climb, for the English children, was the giant crane used to lift locomotives at the Chullora railway yards.
+Butler was a vegetarian in her youth but later admitted that she preferred to eat stuffed-grouse.

 English was a bright student at Sydney Girls High School from 1922 to 1926, where she also excelled at sport.
-In 1927, she attended Stott and Hoare’s Business College, and joined Bondi Icebergs, a winter swimming club, and Bondi Beach Acrobatic Team.
+In 1927, she attended Stott and Hoare's Business College, and joined Bondi Icebergs, a winter swimming club, and Bondi Beach Acrobatic Team.

 With money earned in her first job as a stenographer, English, who never saw being a woman as an obstacle to any undertaking, cycled around Tasmania, on her own, barefoot and wearing shorts.
-Later, in 1937, her solo cycling holiday in Tasmania was reported in The Daily Telegraph, under the heading, 'How to Holiday with No Money'.
+Later, in 1937, her solo cycling holiday in Tasmania was reported in The Daily Telegraph, under the heading "How to Holiday with No Money".
 The newspaper article told how she had gone to Tasmania and "saw 400 miles of its scenery for £5/12/- " including "£5/10/- on steamer fares".
 It described English as a "cyclist, a vegetarian, and a frugal person", who had smuggled her bicycle onto the ship as passengers' luggage.
 English told the reporter how, as a young woman travelling alone, she would often camp in cemeteries, so as not to attract unwelcome attention, and how she had fed herself cheaply during the trip.

 English celebrated her 21st birthday by cycling to Kosciuszko, doing some skiing while there.

 Pre-war bushwalking and climbing

 Bushwalking became a popular pastime in the 1930s, as the Great Depression in Australia led people to seek enjoyable recreation at low cost.
 In 1931, English joined the Sydney Bush Walkers Club (SBW), with which she would have a lifelong association.
-In 1966, describing her introduction to bushwalking, she said, "It was like fitting a hand into a glove.
+In 1966, describing her introduction to bushwalking, she said "It was like fitting a hand into a glove.
 Bushwalking and I were made for each other."

 Another early female member of SBW was Marie Byles, who—although a decade older than Dot—became a lifelong friend of English.

-English achieved fame among bushwalkers as the ‘barefoot walker’—she rarely wore boots or any other footwear when walking—and as one of the legendary ‘Tiger’ bushwalkers.
-The ‘Tigers’ were an informal grouping within SBW, renowned for covering long distances over rugged and often uncharted terrain, at a very rapid pace.
+English achieved fame among bushwalkers as the "barefoot walker"—she rarely wore boots or any other footwear when walking—and as one of the legendary "Tiger" bushwalkers.
+The Tigers were an informal grouping within SBW, renowned for covering long distances over rugged and often uncharted terrain, at a very rapid pace.
 They were very fit—even athletic—walkers, who carried only the lightest of equipment.
-Dot was one of only two female 'Tiger' walkers.
+Dot was one of only two female Tiger walkers.